 Should You Run a Giveaway to Market Your Startup?

-The concept of using giveaways as part of marketing campaigns has been around forever, and now, in our age of social media, promotions have been touted as the next silver bullet for marketing.
+Using giveaways as part of marketing campaigns has been around forever, and now, in our age of social media, promotions have been touted as the next silver bullet for marketing.
 What follows is a general discussion about giveaway planning and usefulness.

 *You must check your platform of choice for specific details about how to run a giveaway for each particular platform and the rules that follow.
+Startup Giveaway

 Why Giveaways?

-You can use a giveaway to promote products and services, reach new customers, engage with social media followers, increase the size of your email lists, and even to connect with other businesses to collaborate on prize packages.
+You can use a giveaway to promote products and services, reach new customers, engage with social media followers, increase the size of your email lists, and even connect with other businesses to collaborate on prize packages.

 Basic Formula for a Giveaway